 Not applicable, because that there are no relevant divestment items in progress and/or foreseen in the fiscal year ended on December 31, 2022.
-On July 31, 2023, the closing of the transaction involving the creation of the Joint Venture with Itaú, described in item 2.4 (a), was signed.
-Thus, Itaú now holds 50% of the capital stock of TOTVS Techfin S.A., in return for a primary contribution of R\$200 million in the company and a payment of R\$410 million to TOTVS, on the same date, and up to R\$450 million additional payments to be paid after 5 years.
+The creation of a Joint Venture with Itaú, described in section 2.4(a) of this reference form, will result in the sale of a 50% interest in the business and an increase in investments in the business, including a primary contribution of R\$200,000 in the capital stock of the Joint Venture to be carried out by Itaú.